udalmia94/CppND-InvertedPendulum/README.md

 - Templates generalize functions in the project.
   - The `GetNodeParam` function in the `InvPendulumController` class uses templates.
 - The project uses smart pointers instead of raw pointers.

+## Reference

+Since this project focussed on C++, the Gazebo model for this project was taken from: <https://github.com/rbv188/Inverted-Pendulum-Simulation/blob/master/worlds/inverted_pendulum.world>.